Last updated on February 7th, 2019 at 11:51 pm

 Transportation around Davao City

 If you want to explore Davao without spending too much on transportation, it’s best to ride a jeepney.
-It’s the Philippines’ most used mode of transportation, but foreigners might find it difficult to ride one because of the language barrier and unfamiliarity with the routes.
-However, you can always get all the information you need (i.e. which jeepney to ride to a certain destination, timetables, fare) from the local tourist information center.
+It’s the Philippines’ most used mode of transportation.
+You can always get all the information you need (i.e. which jeepney to ride to a certain destination, timetables, fare) from the local tourist information center.
 Better yet, you can ask the locals to help you.
 Riding a jeepney will sure be an adventure.
 The minimum fare is only less than 0.20 USD!

 Daily Budget in Davao City

 The cost of living in Davao City is low, you can get a jeepney ride for 10 PHP.
-There are meals in local places starting from 50-100 PHP for a meal.
+There are meals in local places starting from 50-100 PHP for a meal in a local carinderia.
 And you can get accommodation starting from 1000 PHP.

 If you are looking for budget accommodation in Davao City you can also try AirBnB in Davao City starting from 800 PHP.
 Click here to get $30 USD off your first booking with AirBnB!